auth-it-center/class.auth.gr-front-end/docs/index.md

 Currently, only the front-end code is available.
 We intend to gradually open source the whole system to allow for a fully stand-alone solution.

+## class.auth.gr Images

+## License
+GNU General Public License v3.0

+See <a href ="https://github.com/auth-it-center/class.auth.gr-front-end/blob/master/LICENSE">LICENSE</a> to see the full text.